InBody vs DEXA Scans: Which is Better?

 The Bottom Line

-If you need ultimate accuracy, visceral-fat scores, or bone insights, DEXA is the gold standard.
+If you need ultimate practical accuracy, visceral-fat scores, or bone insights, DEXA is the clinical reference standard.
 For quick, radiation-free checkpoints between workouts, InBody is a handy sidekick—just keep hydration consistent.

 Ready to see your numbers?
 Book your BodySpec DEXA scan today.